NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 Because I dont have physical access to the lab where Clyde is running, at the moment, I need to see what type of software is already installed.
 Using *that* information, I can reference the table listed in the documentation and see what type of hardware were running.
 Hopefully.

 Right.
 Okay.
-Let's find what operating system, MATLAB, Xilinx, Python, and subsequent mlib_devel branch / commit I should pull from.
+Lets find what operating system, MATLAB, Xilinx, Python, and subsequent mlib_devel branch / commit I should pull from.

-Ran `cat /etc/os-release` when SSH'd on Clyde.
+Ran `cat /etc/os-release` when SSHd on Clyde.

 Saw:
 ```